 Valtteri Bottas recorded the first retirement for an Alfa Romeo driver at the Saudi Arabian Grand Prix in 2022, with every other entry for the team resulting in a finish outside of the points.

-Alfa Romeo are yet to record a Q1 exit at the Saudi Arabian Grand Prix.
+The team is yet to record a Q1 exit at the Saudi Arabian Grand Prix.
 Both drivers were out in Q2 in 2023.
 In both prior visit to Jeddah, the team has recorded a Q3 appearance and Q2 elimination.

 Antonio Giovinazzi qualified tenth in 2021, while Valtteri Bottas bettered the team’s top qualifying performance at the circuit with eighth place at the 2022 Saudi Arabian Grand Prix.
 14th, for Bottas in 2023, is the team’s worst Saturday showing here to date.